Blankred0/Simple-php-local-host-bot/README.md

 # Simple-PHP-Local-Host-Bot
 This is a simple local host for PHP written in Python.
-To use it, run the command who follow and place your PHP file in the folder
+To use it, run the command who follow and place your PHP file in the folder of bot.py.
+The file MUST BE NAMED index.php or serveo can bug and didn't find your file.
+I placed a index.php file in the the repositories so after testing if everything work please delete it and replace with your php file.
 ```bash
 git clone https://github.com/Blankred0/Simple-php-local-host-bot
 cd Simple-php-local-host-bot/